 The operating system has wide latitude regarding when each page is assigned a page frame.
 At one extreme, as soon as the operating system knows about a page's existence, it could assign a page frame.
 For example, when a process first starts running, the operating system could immediately assign page frames for all the pages holding the program and its statically allocated data.
-Similarly, when a process asks the operating system could assign page frames for the virtual memory address space, the operating system could wait for a page fault caused by an access to a page before assigning that page a page frame.
+Similarly, when a process asks the operating system to map a file into the virtual memory address space, the operating system could assign page frames for the entire file.
+At the other extreme, the operating system could wait for a page fault caused by an access to a page before assigning that page a page frame.
 In between these extremes lies a range of realistic fetch policies that try to stay just a little ahead of the process's needs.